FireFlyMediaGroup/joeperks_platform_v2/docs/epics/medusa-v2-setup.md

 ## Acceptance Criteria (Epic)
 - A clean Medusa v2 backend runs locally with Node 20.x and connects to Supabase with SSL configured properly.
 - Admin UI is accessible; an admin user can be created and logs in successfully.
-- Kinde auth works and protects routes; tests cover success/failure paths.
+- Stytch auth works and protects routes; tests cover success/failure paths.
 - Organization/Roaster baseline features are ported and tested.
 - Build/start succeed without module autoload/TS bootstrap errors.
 - Old backend is decommissioned after cutover, with documentation updated.